By RCA President Colin Mills

 As you likely know, RCA expressed a number

-about the plan revisions.
+of concerns about the plan revisions.

 We are concerned that the plan doesn’t do enough to address the traffic